OpenUpSA/openbylaws-saflii/README.md

     pip install -r requirements.txt
     ```

+3. To install the crontab that updates the by-laws every morning, use ``crontab crontab``.

-3. Run the archiver, giving it a target directory where to put the documents:
+4. Run the archiver, giving it a target directory where to put the documents:

     ```bash
-    python archive.py --target /tmp/bylaws-test
+    python archive.py --target /tmp/bylaws-test -regions za-cpt
     ```

 ## Updating this script